Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

   ```bash
   screen -RD
   ```
 - Press again CTRL+A+D to come back to the bash.
-We have to invoke the location of the config file for lightning-cli whenever we start it.
+We have to invoke the location of the config file for lightningd whenever we start it.
 We do not need screen for lightningd, as it flips into the background automatically.
 Additionally we want the status of the Lightning daemon displayed:

 ~~~bash
 lightningd --conf=$HOME/.lightning/conf